mockbot/OpenMowerRos1GazeboSim/README.md

 # OpenMowerRos1GazeboSim
-Workdir for OpenMower Simulations using ROS1 and GAZEBO
+Workdir for OpenMower Simulation using ROS1 and GAZEBO